DEALING WITH DIFFERENT three.js VERSIONS, WITHOUT THE PAIN

 The development pace of three.js is fast, and it uses a slightly unusual versioning system.
 Most software gets released incrementally as V0.5, V0.6, V1.0, V1.1.1 etc. This is known as Semantic Versioning, or semver for short.

-Well, three.js is far too hipster for that - instead, we use a revision system, with names like R45, R67, R98 etc. There’s a new revision out once a month or so.
-You can view a change log of recent releases here.
+Well, three.js is far too hip for that - instead, we use a revision system, with names like R45, R67, R98 etc. There’s a new revision out once a month or so, and you can view a change log of recent releases here.